G. M. Nair: Military career

 For a brief period he held the position of military observer in UN operations in Namibia and Instructor as a brigadier in Army War College, Mhow.
-Nair holds MS in Strategic Studies from US Army War College and has also attended US Army War College Course in Carlisle.
+Nair holds a MS in Strategic Studies from the US Army War College and has also attended the US Army War College Course in Carlisle.
 Lt General Nair also holds a Masters in Defence Studies from Madras University, and M Phil in Defence and Management Studies from DAVV, Indore.